Createdd/Writing/2018/articles/MLIntroP1.md

 ### Alternatives to gradient descent

-More complex opimization algorithms like
+More complex optimization algorithms like
 - Conjugate Gradient,
 - BFGS or
 - L-BFGS